-- 31. Prior to legal action being taken, the service may be contacted to ensure that all the supporting evidence has been collected and is available.
-We have included the minimum information we need for specific types of debt in the Legal Services procedural notes. - 32.
-The minimum value of a debt for referral for court action is £250.
+- Prior to legal action being taken, the service may be contacted to ensure that all the supporting evidence has been collected and is available.
+We have included the minimum information we need for specific types of debt in the Legal Services procedural notes. - The minimum value of a debt for referral for court action is £250.
 However, debts below this minimum value can be referred and the Central Income Team will consider whether court action is appropriate.
 A formal letter will be issued before we take any action.
-Debt recovery officers can issue the court-approved letters before action. - 33.
-If a customer has outstanding debts with more than one portfolio area, the customer will be sent a single claim covering all debts. - 34.
-If a judgment from the court has not been made but instalments have been agreed after a referral, the relevant debt-recovery officer will monitor these.
-If a judgement has been made and instalments agreed in court, these cases will be monitored by the Central Income Team. - 35.
-My Finance will be updated with the relevant query markers depending on the outcome of the referrals.
+Debt recovery officers can issue the court-approved letters before action. - If a customer has outstanding debts with more than one service area, the customer will be sent a single claim covering all debts. - If a judgment from the court has not been made but instalments have been agreed after a referral, the relevant debt-recovery officer will monitor these.
+If a judgement has been made and instalments agreed in court, these cases will be monitored by the Central Income Team.

-Writing off debts and bad debt provision

-- 36. SLT members must introduce written policies, agreed by the County Treasurer, setting levels for authorising write-offs. - 37.
-SLT members can write off a debt if a valid debt or outstanding balance cannot be collected as opposed to credit notes that are used if a debt is not valid or to correct invoices as a result of a mistake.
-Debt recovery officers in the Central Income Team can write off amounts under £25 so long as they can demonstrate due process in recovery has been followed. - 38.
-SLT members can write off debts up £10,000 for each customer if this is authorised in writing.
+- 35 My Finance will be updated with the relevant query markers depending on the outcome of the referrals. - Writing off debts and bad debt provision - 36 SLT members must introduce written policies, agreed by the County Treasurer, setting levels for authorising write-offs. - 37 SLT members can write off a debt if a valid debt or outstanding balance cannot be collected as opposed to credit notes that are used if a debt is not valid or to correct invoices as a result of a mistake.
+Debt recovery officers in the Central Income Team can write off amounts under £25 so long as they can demonstrate due process in recovery has been followed. - 38 SLT members can write off debts up £10,000 for each customer if this is authorised in writing.
 Debt-recovery officers must not input write-offs into My Finance until they have written authorisation.
-SLT members cannot write off bad debts over this figure without the approval of the County Treasurer. - 39.
-SLT members can identify debts as write-offs using the following mechanisms: - Recommendation by Legal Services;

-- Recommendation by the enquiry officer or recovery agency; - Recommendation by portfolio area budget holders; - Recommendation by Central Income Team; - Recommendation by local visiting officers; and - Central Income staff if a bankruptcy case has been formally closed and no further amounts are due from the customer. - 40.
-Each year, the Central Income Team will prepare a list of possible bad debts and send it on to Accountancy by the dates shown in the closedown timetable.
-The Income Manager and Senior Corporate Accountant can, based on their service knowledge, increase or reduce this figure if appropriate.

-Issuing credit notes
+SLT members cannot write off bad debts over this figure without the approval of the County Treasurer - 39 SLT members can identify debts as write-offs using the following mechanisms: - Recommendation by Legal Services. - Recommendation by the enquiry officer or recovery agency. - · Recommendation by area budget holders. - Recommendation by Central Income Team. - Recommendation by local visiting officers; and - Central Income staff if a bankruptcy case has been formally closed and no further amounts are due from the customer. - 40 Each year, the Central Income Team will prepare a list of possible bad debts and send it on to Accountancy by the dates shown in the closedown timetable.
+The Income Manager and Senior Corporate Accountant can, based on their service knowledge, increase, or reduce this figure if appropriate. - Issuing credit notes - We can only reduce an account by issuing an official credit note if the invoice was raised by mistake or it contains incorrect information.
+If the credit note is raised in My Finance, the request will need to be approved by the appropriate officer via workflow. - 42 If the credit note relates to non- My Finance or migrated legacy SAP issued customer invoices, it will only be issued by the County

-- 41. We can only reduce an account by issuing an official credit note if the invoice was raised by mistake or it contains incorrect information.
-If the credit note is raised in My Finance, the request will need to be approved by the appropriate officer via workflow. - 42.
-If the credit note relates to non-My Finance or migrated legacy SAP issued customer invoices, it will only be issued by the County Treasurer upon written instruction from the debt recovery officer or budget holder.
-The written instruction must be attached to the My Finance transaction. - 43.
-If a credit results in changing the amount of VAT originally charged, the credit memo must show the full details HM Revenues & Customs will need.
+Treasurer upon written instruction from the debt recovery officer or budget holder.
+The written instruction must be attached to the My Finance transaction.